Semester at Sea: Spring 2020

 The Spring 2020 voyage avoided a number of countries (including China) due to the COVID-19 pandemic.
-The students, faculty, staff, and Lifelong Learners aboard the MV World Odyssey, were rerouted to Vietnam for an extra week to make up for lost time in China.
+The students, faculty, staff, and Lifelong Learners aboard the MV World Odyssey were rerouted to Vietnam for an extra week to make up for lost time in China.
 The World Odyssey left Kobe as scheduled on January 28, arriving in Ho Chi Minh City on February 4.
 The ship left Ho Chi Minh City three hours late.
 The original itinerary had the World Odyssey stopping in Malaysia from February 19 to 24 before heading to India from February 29 to March 5.
-After a one-day fuel stop in Malaysia on February 19, the World Odyssey attempted to reroute to Victoria, Seychelles with an expected arrival on February 27 and departure on March 1.
-The evening before arrival, however, the Seychellois government denied the vessel entry.
+After a one-day fuel stop in Malaysia on February 19, the World Odyssey attempted to reroute to Victoria, Seychelles, with an expected arrival on February 27 and departure on March 1.
+But the evening before arrival, the Seychellois government denied the vessel entry.
 The World Odyssey then headed south to Mauritius, and docked on February 29.
 The ship spent one day in port, followed by two days at sea around the island due to limited dock availability; it then returned to dock in Port Louis on March 3–7.
 The morning of March 6, students were informed of another itinerary change due to quarantine concerns when arriving at European ports from North Africa.
-SAS concluded the Spring 2020 voyage, cancelling all South Africa related programming on March 12 and advised students to return home from Cape Town in light of a U.S. State Department worldwide travel advisory.
-All students were required to disembark from the World Odyssey between March 14, 2020 and March 16, 2020, were provided with resources to help them travel home, and completed the academic program remotely from March 17 and April 20.
+SAS concluded the Spring 2020 voyage, canceling all South Africa-related programming on March 12, and advised students to return home from Cape Town in light of a U.S. State Department worldwide travel advisory.
+All students were required to disembark from the World Odyssey between March 14 and March 16, were provided with resources to help them travel home, and completed the academic program remotely from March 17 to April 20.

 Fall 2020

-On Tuesday, May 12, 2020, Semester at Sea announced that the Fall 2020 voyage would not be sailing as planned citing the COVID-19 pandemic and health and safety being the primary decision factor.
-The modified itinerary was scheduled to being with an online program and then continuing on with a condensed voyage beginning in late October.
-Voyagers were scheduled to embark in Tenerife, Canary Islands, sail on to Trinidad and Tobago, Belize, Colombia, Panama Canal Transit, Ecuador, and Easter Island (Chile) with final voyage disembarkation taking place in Puntarenas, Costa Rica.
+On May 12, 2020, Semester at Sea announced that the Fall 2020 voyage would not be sailing as planned because of the COVID-19 pandemic.
+The modified itinerary was scheduled to begin with an online program and continue with a condensed voyage beginning in late October.
+Voyagers were scheduled to embark in Tenerife, Canary Islands, sail on to Trinidad and Tobago, Belize, Colombia, Panama Canal Transit, Ecuador, and Easter Island (Chile), with final disembarkation taking place in Puntarenas, Costa Rica.